 - Severe hearing loss that can be aided and that deteriorates to profound loss in childhood, adolescence, or adulthood (perilingual) and coexists with various degrees of language development.

 Cochlear implants have a high success rate and a low rate of complications.
 The device, surgery, and postoperative training can easily exceed $100,000.
-Private insurance plans and Medicare typically cover most costs.
+Private insurance plans and Medicare typically cover most cochlear implant costs.

 Bone-anchored hearing aids (BAHA) implants are designed for patients with single-sided deafness and conductive or mixed hearing loss.
 Therefore, BAHA implants capture sound from the environment using an external sound processor and then translate that sound into vibrations sent to the skull's bone.